IncrEdibles: A Voyage through Surprising Edible Plants

 *Photo-call (9.30am) and press preview / broadcast opportunities (10.30am) on Thursday 23 May*

 Who would have imagined that Kew’s beautiful glasshouse, the Palm House, was not merely a tropical escape in the heart of London, but home to over 60 weird and exotic edible plants?
 This summer and autumn, Kew celebrates the amazing bounty of the plant world, inviting visitors to experience first-hand a selection of the 12,000 species we can feast on.

 This festival will showcase the sheer number of edible plants growing in the Gardens.
 Visitors will be inspired to broaden their relationship with what they eat, by taking part in or observing the banquet of offerings that make up this fantastic festival.
-Whether they want to be part of a giant fruit salad installation by hiring a fruit inspired boat, stroll around a floating pineapple on the Palm House pond, travel the globe in our global kitchen garden, join a tea party with a twist, bask in a picnic garden, or attend incrEdibly interesting talks and workshops*, there is something for the whole family to get their teeth into.
+Whether they want to enjoy boating – back at Kew for the first time in over 100 years, stroll around a floating pineapple on the Palm House pond, travel the globe in our global kitchen garden, join a tea party with a twist, bask in a picnic garden, or attend incrEdibly interesting talks and workshops*, there is something for the whole family to get their teeth into.
 Aspiring fruit and veg growers will leave veritable experts, with Kew staff and volunteers on hand to share their hard earned knowledge.

 These tasty edibles are sometimes beautiful, sometimes ugly, sometimes surprising and sometimes just plain weird.
 Kew works to protect this vital, and increasingly vulnerable, diversity**.

 Dr Paul Smith, Head of Kew’s Millennium Seed Bank, says, “Our hope is that visitors will enjoy exploring the captivating stories of edible plants, and leave the festival with a fresh consideration for the food they eat and its origin, as well as the future of crops in the UK and around the world.”